-- 1. Prepare several cover glass (Corning 22x22 mm, no. 1) dipped in poly-L-lysine (PLL) in advance. - FlyLight has found that Fisher Scientific cover glasses after around 2016 do not develop expected adhesion after PLL coating.
-We switched to Corning cover glasses, which have performed better. - Keep cover glass in a clean, dry location.
-Wipe dust as necessary from coverslips before dipping using lens paper (not Kimwipes). - At least one day prior to mounting, dip coverslip into cold PLL using forceps.
-The dip should be one in-and-out-dip, ensuring the PLL covers the entire surface of the coverslip. - When removing, touch the dripping edge of the dipped cover glass to the lip of the PLL jar to drain any excess PLL.
-Do not touch the cover glass to a Kimwipe to remove excess PLL.
+- 1. Prepare several cover glass (22x22 mm, no. 1) dipped in poly-L-lysine (PLL) in advance. - The day before mounting one in-and-out dip in cold PLL.
+Let dry overnight in a drying rack at room temperature (RT) protected from dust and light (Figure 2). - The number of dips can be adjusted to suit the "stickiness" preference of the mounter.
+If multiple dips are preferred it is advised to allow at least one hour of drying between successive dips. - Touch the dripping edge of the dipped cover glass to the lip of the PLL jar to remove any excess before placing the cover glass in the drying rack.
+Do not touch the cover glass to a Kimwipe to remove the drip of PLL.
 Kimwipe particles transfer easily to the cover glass and possibly back to the PLL jar on subsequent dips.
-Kimwipe particles fluoresce and interfere with imaging
+Kimwipe particles fluoresce and interfere with imaging.